What You Should Know About the Optimizely “Vulnerability”

 In the comments below, people mention that knowing what tests are running is possible using VWO as well.
 As we write in the article, it’s by definition possible for all A/B testing tools.
 What is not possible from the VWO test settings code right now is to know what tests are planned or what tests were conducted in the past (and hence give away business strategy).
 We believe this was an important issue and that’s what we highlighted in the post.
 Like Optimizely, for integration with analytics products, VWO shows variation names and experiment names.
 We’re soon going to release an option to replace that with account id and experiment id.

-With Visual Website Optimizer being a prominent vendor in the A/B testing industry, it’s our duty to comment and elaborate on popular concerns and queries.
+** End of Update **With VWO being a prominent vendor in the A/B testing industry, it’s our duty to comment and elaborate on popular concerns and queries.
 After reading this post, if you find that we’re wrong about anything, have misinterpreted something, or if you know of better approaches, we invite corrections (and we will promptly update the article).
-A/B testers are a tight-knit group who are passionate (like us) about providing marketers and web developers the tools to best the competition.
+A/B testers are a tight-knit group who are passionate (like us) about providing marketers and web developers the tools to beat the competition.
 This is why we feel so passionately about addressing these issues, because they may lead to the opposite effect.

 Media outlets and the world at large recently found out what we’ve known for a long time: running A/B tests using Optimizely is not safe from a competitive point of view.
 Take a look at the following article:

 Optimizely vulnerability lets you see what other sites are testing (Published on June 02, 2014)

 The market at large is worried about this, and they should be.
 And we want to clarify why such vulnerabilities are unique to Optimizely’s approach and also expand on what makes VWO immune to them.

 What exactly are the “Vulnerabilities” and why are they there?